wethegit/component-library/packages/wethegit-components/README.md

 To do so, first make sure you are using `typescript` and that you include `node_modules/@wethegit/components/src` in your `tsconfig.json`'s `include` array.

+Also, ensure that you have `sass` installed and configured in your bundler.

 Then install the library:

 ```sh